Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Novel Generative Model Architectures

 \ac{OFDM} target waveforms are first zero-padded to the nearest power of $2$ before conversion to an \ac{STFT} representation.
 We set the STFT window length equal to the \ac{OFDM} symbol length, since empirical tests indicated that this choice gives superior results.
 The STFT values are rescaled to the range $[-1, 1]$ and shifted such that the zero-frequency component is at the center of each DFT window.

-The architecture of \ac{STFT-GAN} is based on the DCGAN architecture \cite{Radford2015}, with modifications made to accommodate the non-square shape of the \ac{STFT}.
+The architecture of \ac{STFT-GAN} is based on the DCGAN architecture \cite{Radford2015}, with modifications made to accommodate the nonsquare shape of the \ac{STFT}.
 Specifically, \ac{STFT-GAN} is composed of four $2$-D convolutional layers with $4 \times 4$ kernels for both the generator and discriminator; see Tables~\ref{tab:STFT-GAN-gen} and \ref{tab:STFT-GAN-disc}.
-In the tables, $f = 1$, $2$, or $4$ corresponds to waveforms with OFDM symbol lengths of $128$, $256$, and $512$, respectively and $n$ is the batch size.
+In the tables, the notation is similar to that used for \ac{PSK-GAN}, with Conv\,2-D and Transpose Conv\,2-D indicating two-dimensional convolutional and transposed convolutional layers, $f = 1$, $2$, or $4$ corresponding to waveforms with OFDM symbol lengths of $128$, $256$, and $512$, respectively, and $n$ denoting the batch size.